-Not only should you aim to disembark feeling rested, but you should aim to feel and smell clean.
-An easy way to achieve that is to bring a toothbrush and a small tube of toothpaste (100 ml or less of course).
+Not only should you aim to disembark feeling rested, but aim to feel and smell clean.
+An easy way to achieve that is to bring a toothbrush and a small tube of toothpaste (100 ml or less).
 Also, a small stick of deodorant will leave you smelling fresh and clean.
 The immigration official and those you are meeting will appreciate the effort, plus you will feel ready to start your day.

 Target is a great place to grab these small sized item.

 A pen will come in handy if you need to fill out immigration paperwork.
 Many people forget to bring a pen so it will also make you popular in your row.